Australia’s Flagship Puppetry Company since 1981

 The company’s first production Faust was presented as part of the 1981 Festival of Perth (now Perth International Arts Festival) and was billed as a “total visual experience”.
 The work was directed by Peter and developed with Japanese artists Noriko Nishimoto and Takeshi Hoshino.

 The significance of bringing Noriko to Australia for Faust in 1981 cannot be understated.
 Noriko saw something special in Spare Parts and chose to remain with the company to share her knowledge and expertise with emerging artists.
-Noriko has been and still is instrumental in training, nurturing and developing Western Australia’s puppetry artists and sector.
+Noriko was with the company until her passing in 2016 and was instrumental to training, the nurturing and the development of Western Australia’s puppetry artists and sector.

 In 1987 Spare Parts built its current venue in Short Street, Fremantle.
 The venue has a 190-seat theatre, a rehearsal studio, office and storage space.